awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ## Example 6: Amount pending disbursement<a name="data-feed-example-query-pending-disbursement"></a>

-To find out the amount that's pending disbursement, you can run a query like the following\.
+To find out the amount that's pending disbursement, you can run a query as shown in the following example\.
 This query removes amounts that have already been disbursed\.

 ```
 SELECT sum(amount) FROM billing_event targeted